shatoum/pfch-2015/README.md

            a_file.write(','.join(row)+'\n')

-Either concatenate in Excel or try to use regex to piece together a URL to view photographs.
+Either concatenate in Excel or try to use regex to piece together a full URL needed to view each individual photograph (see documentation).
 Here's the first step for using regex:

        our_text = a_record['fields']['primary_image_id']

-Compile pattern with regex
+Compile pattern with regex:
             p = re.compile('^[0-9]{4}..')

-"Broad approach to finding all texts that match pattern"
+"Broad approach to finding all texts that match pattern":
             m = p.findall(our_text)